sparkflows/sparkflows-docs/docs/user-guide/web-app/map-table-columns.rst

 Running app
 ------------------

-- If any stage has databricks database component added the it will load database list present in slected connection.
+- If any stage has the databricks database component added then it will load the database list present in the selected connection.
-- On selecting database , tables list will load for selected database and connection.
+- On selecting the database, tables list will get loaded for selected database and connection.

    .. figure:: ../../_assets/web-app/map-table-columns/run-app1.PNG
       :alt: web-app
       :width: 80%

-- On clicking `Map fields` button dialog shows up data after running the added query while designing app.
+- On clicking `Map fields` button the dialog shows up with data after running the query associated with the button.

    .. figure:: ../../_assets/web-app/map-table-columns/run-app2.PNG
       :alt: web-app